Year 4

 Miss Helme - Year 4 Teaching Assistant

-To introduce the Spring term, we will be learning about:
+To introduce the Summer term, we will be learning about:

-• Maths - Fraction, Decimals and continued Multiplication practice.
+• Maths - Decimals, Money and Geometry with continued multiplication practice.

 • Computing - Data Logging